-- ensure all questions are answered properly and appropriate boxes ticked - prior to submitting the application review the case file and discuss the case with the authorising officer to tease out additional information required and to fill any gaps, provide adequate information on the application form for it to stand alone. - Information must be clear and un-ambiguous - 4.4 To enable application forms for directed surveillance to be completed with sufficient detail drive bys are permitted to identify whether a location is suitable for surveillance.
+- ii.explain operational processes which may otherwise require service specific knowledge. - 4.4 To enable application forms for directed surveillance to be completed with sufficient detail drive bys are permitted to identify whether a location is suitable for surveillance.
 However, the practice should not be abused and repeated and/or systematic use of drive bys may require application for surveillance forms to be completed and authorisation granted by an Authorising Officer.
 If surveillance is to commence immediately authorisation must be sought first.